chhuang-one/sqxclib/doc/schema-builder-static.md

 ## Type mapping (static)

-If you define constant SqColumn with SQL type BLOB and TEXT, you must use type mapping.
+Users can specify the SQL data type in SqColumn.sql_type, which will map to the C data type specified in SqColumn.type.
+If SqColumn.sql_type is equal to 0, program will try to determine the SQL data type from SqColumn.type.
+SQL data types are listed in [SqTable](SqTable.md).

+You must use type mapping if you define constant [SqColumn](SqColumn.md) with non-built-in [SqType](SqType.md).
+Because some SQL types (such as **BLOB**, **CLOB**, and **TEXT**) do not have default built-in SqType, user must specify which SqType map to these SQL data types.

 Example 1: use C SqBuffer to store SQL BLOB data.